sgmurphy/wordpress-plugins/ml-slider/readme.txt

 If you’re looking for further customization, [MetaSlider Pro](https://www.metaslider.com/upgrade/) offers even more powerful features.

-* **YouTube and Vimeo video slides**: Easily include responsive high definition YouTube and Vimeo videos in your slideshows.
+* **YouTube, Vimeo, and TikTok video slides**: Easily include responsive high definition YouTube, Vimeo and TikTok videos in your slideshows.
 * **Local Video slides**: You can build beautiful slideshows with videos in your WordPress media library.
-* **External Video slides**: Create your slideshows with videos from almost any external service.
 * **Layer slides**: Create CSS3 animated HTML Layer slides using the built in drag-and-drop WYSIWYG editor.
 * **Post Feed slides**: Automatically show your latest blog posts, events or WooCommerce products in your slide show.
 * **External URL slides**: Display images directly from a non-WordPress sources such as CDNs or image hosts.
+* **External Video slides**: Create your slideshows with videos from almost any external service.
+* **Stylish, premium themes**: MetaSlider Pro provides stylish and exclusive themes for your slideshows.
 * **Slide scheduling and slide visibility**: Pro customers can now schedule sliders to appear only within specific dates, times, and days of the week.
 * **Custom Themes – build your own theme**: MetaSlider now has stunning free slider themes for you to explore.
 With MetaSlider Pro, you can also build your own themes.
 * **Thumbnail Navigation**: Give your slideshows a gallery feel with customizable Thumbnail and Filmstrip Navigation.